Last unit of LaFerrari Aperta auctioned – Becomes the most expensive car of this century

-Ferrari LaFerrari hypercar was first unveiled at the 2013 Geneva Motor Show.
-The fastest and most technologically advanced road going Ferrari yet, LaFerrari features 6.3 liter V12 engine, mated to a seven-speed dual-clutch F1 gearbox which is electrically assisted by Ferrari’s HY-KERS system.
+Ferrari LaFerrari Aperta is the fastest and most technologically advanced road going open-top Ferrari yet, LaFerrari features 6.3 liter V12 engine, mated to a seven-speed dual-clutch F1 gearbox which is electrically assisted by Ferrari’s HY-KERS system.

-Sold at a hefty price tag of £1m (INR 10,16,50,608 / US$1,682,400), for those who managed to get the invite, the car’s production was capped at 499 units.
-But Ferrari decided to make a 500th unit and auction it to raise money for Save the Children charity.
+Sold at a hefty price tag of £1m (INR 10,16,50,608 / US$1,682,400), for those who managed to get the invite, the car’s production was capped at 209 units.
+But Ferrari decided to make a 210th unit and auction it to raise money for Save the Children charity.
 They have raised a record sum of $9.98 million (INR 63.8 crore), which makes it the most expensive new production car ever.

 It can lap around the Ferrari Fiorano test track in Italy in less than 1 min 20 secs which is a good 5 secs faster than the Enzo.
 Its 60 kgs lithium ion battery pack is situated on the floorpan giving the LaFerrari 35mm lower centre of gravity than the Enzo while a hybrid system emits just 330 g/km of CO2.

-LaFerrari measures 4,702mm long and 1,992mm wide and sits on a 2,650mm wheelbase while total weight stands at 1250 kgs.
+LaFerrari Aperta measures 4,702mm long and 1,992mm wide and sits on a 2,650mm wheelbase while total weight stands at 1250 kgs.
 Pirelli P Zero tyres and new generation Brembo carbon ceramic brakes are its highlights.
-However despite boasting of advanced design, awesome power and performance, one of the reviews say the LaFerrari is not a hair raising or feisty car to drive but rather puts one at ease the minute one takes to the wheel.
-Scan through the reviews below.